zordicom/crisp_controllers/docs/getting_started.md

 ### Installation

+!!!
+Note
+    If you want to use the gymnasium interface, CRISP_PY will be autonmatically installed in the gym.
+You can therefore check the installation of [CRISP_GYM](#4-getting-started-with-crisp_gym).
+    However, this section still gives you an idea on how to use CRISP_PY with your robot.
+We do not recommend to skip it.

 To use `CRISP_PY`, we recommend using [pixi](https://pixi.sh/latest/) as a package manager, a modern conda-like package manager.
 It can be used in combination with [robostack](https://robostack.github.io/) to easily install ROS2 in any machine.
 There are a few ways to get you started: